Training 1,000 social justice and movement lawyers in the next 10 years

 Global convenings aim to facilitate a sense of solidarity and cohort across the Bertha Justice Network, while providing learning opportunities, inspiration and encouragement for Bertha Justice Fellows' long-term engagement in social justice and movement lawyering.

-Through our Educational Exchange and Impact Opportunity Funds, we enable partner organizations to convene to discuss legal issues of common interest and to connect and inspire Fellows in ways that support social justice and movement lawyering.
+Through our Educational Exchange Fund, we enable Fellows, Alumnx and Partners to convene to discuss legal issues of common interest and to connect in ways that support social justice and movement lawyering.

-Proyecto de Derechos Económicos, Sociales y Culturales, A.C. hosted Bertha Justice Fellows and partner lawyers from seven different countries in July 2015, to share legal strategies for defending community rights to land, territory and natural resources against abusive practices of multinational corporations.
+Bertha Justice Partner, ProDESC, hosted Bertha Justice Fellows and Partner lawyers from seven different countries in Mexico in July 2015, to share legal strategies for defending community rights to land, territory and natural resources against abusive practices of multinational corporations.

 In May 2015, lawyers and Bertha Justice Fellows from South Africa's Equal Education Law Centre visited India to participate in a workshop on the "Justiciability of the Right to Education in the post-2015 Development Agenda" and to engage with grassroots organizations on methods for undertaking research, engaging in advocacy work and conducting litigation around the right to education.